Skip to main content

 Model orchestration

-The right model for each step.
-Haiku for classification, Sonnet for drafting, Opus for judgment — with a per-token cost ledger so spend stays predictable.
+The right model for each step, with a per-token cost ledger so spend stays predictable and the team can compare runs.

 Human-in-the-loop gates